How Rare Is It?

 However, that statistic doesn’t present the full story.

-That research occurred before 1970 and is only accurate for severe clefts — types 3 and 4.
+That estimate comes from research conducted before 1970 and is only accurate for severe clefts (types 3 and 4).

-Today, research has shown that mild clefts — types 1 and 2 — are far more common than originally thought.
+More recent research has shown that mild clefts (types 1 and 2) are far more common than originally thought.

-In fact, mild laryngeal clefts are found in up to 7.6 percent of children with chronic respiratory symptoms who have their airway scoped under anesthesia.*
+In fact, mild laryngeal clefts have been found in up to 7.6% of children with chronic respiratory symptoms who undergo airway evaluation under anesthesia.*

 Up to 7.6% of children with chronic respiratory symptoms who undergo a DLB/ML&B*